cobalt-org/cobalt-org.github.io/docs/assets.md

 ### Sass

-Cobalt has experimental support for Sass.
-It requires [installing from source](/docs/install.html).
+Cobalt has default support for Sass since v0.12.2.